This article is partly self-therapy - but also targeted towards some of my friends.

 The reasoning is - in company 2, since all the engineers are underpaid, it speaks a lot about the overall quality of engineering within the company, and the health of the business.

-"They're being paid so much more, so they must be better"
+"They're all being paid so much more, so the environment must be much better".

 So, company 1 is naturally the winner.

-We are instinctively weary of cheap things that claiming to be of high quality.
+We are instinctively weary of cheap things that claim to be of high quality.

 It naturally feels too good to be true.